Fabio-Stohler/Macro-in-Python/README.md

 # Macro-in-Python
 ### Solution of Macroeconomic Models in Python

-These spyder-files contain my (amateur) approach to solve macroeconomic models using Python.
+These files contain my (amateur) approach to solve macroeconomic models using Python.
 The code is not written for being elegant, neither for speed, therefore, optimization is needed and comments are welcome.
-I only code to learn the concepts and make first experience with solving these models.

 A large part of the code is based on the following resources: